7 Tips for hiking with dogs in hot weather

 If you know you’re in for a scorcher of a day, plan to do the majority of your walking in the morning before the heat becomes too intense.
 Plan to get up early and complete your walk before midday when the heat is getting close to peaking.
 Or walk a bit in the morning, take a break and enjoy a long leisurely lunch and continue on in the late afternoon or evening when the temperatures have cooled off again.

 Heatstroke can be fatal in dogs, so knowing what signs to look out for in your dog is important.
-According to our friend Dr Jo, the vet behind Creature Clinic, signs of heatstroke in dogs can include excessive panting, vomiting and diarrhoea, profuse salivation, ataxia (loss of coordination of movements), weakness, listlessness, collapse, shaking, and seizures.
+According to our friend Dr Jo, the vet behind Creature Clinic, signs of heatstroke in dogs can include excessive panting, vomiting and diarrhea, profuse salivation, ataxia (loss of coordination of movements), weakness, listlessness, collapse, shaking, and seizures.
 If you notice any of these in your dog whilst out on the trails, immediately stop, seek shade and rest your dog.
 Offer water and try to cool them down by pouring water over your dog, or wetting a towel and draping this over them.
 Once they are able to keep going, stop your walk and get your dog to the nearest vet (which you should know from your pre-trip research).

 Heatstroke can cause serious damage and can be fatal, so prevention is key to protecting your dog.
 Watch your dog for signs, and be sure to take lots of breaks in the shade and keep well hydrated.